RISHIMAJETI/RISHIMAJETI/README.md

 ╔══════════════════════════════════════════════════════════════════╗
 ║  CUSTOMIZATION CHECKLIST                                         ║
 ║  ─────────────────────────────────────────────────────────────  ║
 ║  1.
-Replace "ananthakrishnarishi" with your real GitHub username ║ ║     in ALL stat/graph/trophy/snake URLs                         ║
+Replace "RISHIMAJETI" with your real GitHub username ║ ║     in ALL stat/graph/trophy/snake URLs                         ║
 ║  2.
 Update LinkedIn URL with your actual profile link           ║ ║  3.
 Update Portfolio URL with your actual Vercel/custom domain  ║